 The Parka That Puts All Other Parkas to Shame

-If you live in a place that truly takes the worst punches from Old Man Winter — say North Dakota or Alaska mdash; you'll really want to dress for success against winter's onslaughts.
-Take a look at a parka like The North Face's Men's McMurdo Down Parka ($330 with free shipping).
+If you live in a place that truly takes the worst punches from Old Man Winter — say North Dakota or Alaska — you'll really want to dress for success against winter's onslaughts.
+Take a look at a parka like The North Face Men's McMurdo Down Parka II (from $246.99 with free shipping, a low by $21).
 This ultimate parka boasts:

-- A waterproof, yet breathable coating (allowing the moisture of perspiration to escape while not letting melting snow in)
+- Waterproof, yet breathable coating (allowing the moisture of perspiration to escape while not letting melting snow in)

-- A thigh-length design for the best combination of warmth and flexibility
+- A below-hip-length design for the best combination of warmth and flexibility

-- Hood: Detachable?
+Hood: It is detachable?
 Insulated?
 Drawstring to pull it tightly over your head?
 Faux-fur banded?

-- Body: Insulated with the right material for your climate?
+Body: Is it insulated with the right material for your climate?
 Is the shell waterproof?
 Does it breathe?
 Zip-out liner or 3-in-1 coat?
 Taped seams?
 Baffles or sewn-through construction?
-Draw string to cinch along your waist?
+Drawstring to cinch along your waist?

-- Pockets: Handwarmer pockets?
+Pockets: Does it have handwarmer pockets?
 Inside pockets for electronics and other items?

-- Sleeves: Insulated?
+Sleeves: Are they insulated?
 Can you cinch them against your wrists to keep out the cold?

-Before you know it, the wind and snow will be upon us.
+With winter here, the wind and snow can be upon us at any time.
 Don't spend another winter shivering and miserable, when you can embrace it from the comfort of your warm, dry parka.